Carrot12345tf2/CarrotAV/README.md

   (mbedTLS) so it can download and compile definitions from the XP machine itself, with no second computer and no Python.

+## Heads Up

+This project IS vibe-coded, but I can personally confirm that these features WORK.
+I will try my best to keep this program up-to-date and working.
+Thank you.

 ## Downloading

 You can grab the latest installer from the [**Releases**](../../releases) page and run